rentzsch/stressdrive/README.markdown

 ### About

-`stressdrive` is a Mac OS X command-line tool meant to verify correct operation of a drive.
+Stressdrive is a Mac OS X command-line tool meant to verify correct operation of a drive.
 It does so by filling a drive up with random data and ensuring all the data can be correctly read back.

 It was written to verify correct operation of [de-duping SSDs](http://storagemojo.com/2011/06/27/de-dup-too-much-of-good-thing/), but it be used with normal HDDs or any rewritable block storage device.

-**DANGER:** `stressdrive` will overwrite, without warning, all data on the given drive.
+**DANGER:** stressdrive will overwrite, without warning, all data on the given drive.
 Be sure to double-check the drive you're aiming it at (Disk Utility.app > Select Drive > Info > Disk Identifier).

 ### Usage